- Inire: Endless (Quebec, Canada)

 Everyone who joined us in the chat room for the live broadcast of this show.

-Internet Archive for hosting the podcast files
+Internet Archive for hosting the media files

 Euterpia Radio for the use of their Shoutcast server

 World Wide Indie Radio for relaying the live stream on their own service